cloudposse/docs/content/tools/aws-cli.md

 ---
-title: "AWS Cli"
+title: AWS Cli
-excerpt: ""
+excerpt: ''
 ---

 The AWS Command Line Interface (CLI) is a command line tool to manage multiple AWS services and is useful for shell automation using scripts.

 # Tips & Tricks